traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

    </details>
    </br>

 3. The whoami application should be accessible using the URL in the IngressRoute definition.
-The request will be redirected to EntraID for verification before its routed to the backend service.
+The request will be redirected to EntraID for verification before being routed to the backend service.

     <details><summary>Expected output after successful login</summary>